Join a dedicated team of volunteers helping at Bromley Mencap.

 You will have regular supervision sessions with your line manager so you are fully supported in your role.

 No previous experience is necessary but would be an advantage.
-If you’d like to speak to someone about volunteering please contact email@example.com We look forward to hearing for you.
+If you’d like to speak to someone about volunteering please contact firstname.lastname@example.org We look forward to hearing from you.

 Physical Disabilities and Learning Disabilities services